sjdenholm/sjdenholm.github.io/projects/_posts/2016-06-23-slothpandas.md

 ## Fuddy Ruckers!

-Following on from my previous 2016 physical challenge [Edinburgh Half Marathon] I decided to join some pals who had signed up for the 2016 [Total Warrior] mud run.
+Following on from my previous 2016 physical challenge [Edinburgh Half Marathon]{:target="_blank"} I decided to join some pals who had signed up for the 2016 [Total Warrior]{:target="_blank"} mud run.
 This is a 12km assault course which I guess is the same idea of Tough Mudder and similar events... **Enter the SLOTH PANDAS ROM HELL!**

 ### 24/07/2016 - Official training started